Viktoria Winzer

 • Uni-Ventures Solutions XXV v Mrsool Holdings & Ors ADGM-2024-239 (2024) – contractual and unfair prejudice claim in the ADGM, including resisting an application for an interim injunction (the first application of this kind in the ADGM).
 Assisted Yash Bheeroo as a pupil acting on behalf of the Respondent.

-• A v FCA, Upper Tribunal (ongoing) – referral of an FCA Decision Notice arising out of an alleged cum-ex arbitrage fraud against the Danish government.
+• A v FCA, Upper Tribunal (2025) – referral of an FCA Decision Notice arising out of an alleged cum-ex arbitrage fraud against the Danish government.
 The referral raised a novel point as to the applicability of the Equality Act 2010 to the FCA.
 Acting for the Applicant, led by Saima Hanif KC.

 • A v B, pre-action (2024) – claims under s.
 140A of the Consumer Credit Act 1974 relating to mortgage products under which the lender became entitled to a share of the appreciation of the value of the security.
 Assisted Andrew Sutcliffe KC as a pupil acting for the intended Claimants.